The Best Voice Assistants

 What is the future of voice assistants?

 Current market trends suggest that voice assistant technology will continue to gain popularity and adoption.
-The Voicebot.ai study on consumer adoption for smart speakers revealed that around 20 percent of the US population has access to smart speakers today, which is up from less than one percent just two years ago.
+The Voicebot.ai study on consumer adoption for smart speakers revealed that around 20% of the U.S. population has access to smart speakers today, which is up from less than one percent just two years ago.
 In addition, the study reveals that consumer adoption of voice assistant technology is consistently exceeding industry expectations.
-The best evidence probably comes from 2018 Consumer Electronics Show (CES), where voice assistant technology such as Amazon Alexa and Google Assistant were the overarching attraction.
+The best evidence probably comes from 2018 Consumer Electronics Show (CES), where voice assistant technology such as Amazon Alexa and Google Assistant were a major theme.
 Put simply, voice assistant technology is a large focus of the world’s tech giants and will soon be available in everything from cars to earbuds.